Kathirvelan213/MoMent/README.md

 # MoMent
-A Mobile application that listens to live meetings and creates summarized minutes of the meeting
+A Mobile application that listens to live meetings and creates summarized minutes of the meeting.